Understanding Dopamine: Dopamine's Love Hormones And The Brain

 This system can also work against us when we look at it in the larger context of dating in modern times.
 With the advent of the internet and dating apps, which have presented us with more options for potential partners than ever before, our reward system has the potential to be sidetracked by every new opportunity.

 This might give you a clue about how the brain pathways work when it comes to such associations.
-Knowing the underlying neurobiological process at work when you're attracted to someone can help you determine whether you truly want to pursue a relationship with them or may perhaps just be influenced by a temporary influx of brain activity.
+Knowing the underlying neurobiological process at work when you're attracted to someone can help you determine whether you truly want to pursue a relationship with them or may perhaps just be influenced by a temporary influx of brain activity and dopamine levels.

 Dopamine in early relationships